 You have commitment issues.
 Maybe you are more a free spirit and like to go wherever the wind takes you and your children for the day.
 If that day happens to be on a co-op day you are probably going to upset a few people who count on your presence.

 You are selfish.
 I know… that sounds mean.
 But if you have the tendency to let everyone else pull your weight while you hang out in the back of a classroom browsing Facebook, that is going to be a problem.
 That awesome lead teacher is not going to be happy trying to round up 15 sweet but squirrely first graders on her own.
 You are better off signing up for one of those fancy university model schools.
 In a co-op you will be needed.

 Your child is allergic to…life.
 Seriously they are allergic to all nuts, dairy, wheat, foods that end in y, grass, trees, bugs, you name it and they can’t touch it, breath it or eat it.
 While this can definitely be managed, you will most likely be a nervous wreck or make your child’s teachers crazy with your list of don’ts, and can’t haves.

 Grace is hard for you.
 Maybe you have strong convictions in certain areas and you expect everyone else to feel the same because after all you are all part of a “Christian” co-op.
 The truth is anytime you put a group of people together you are going to get varying opinions and thoughts about certain things.
-If the thought of this is terrifying to you, then perhaps joining a co-op isn’t going to be a good idea.
+If the thought of this is terrifying to you, then perhaps this would be one of the reasons to not join a homeschool co-op.